ahmedalazazy/dnsblockbuster/README.md

 ## Notes before usage

-Please note that some of the regular expressions in the script are CPU and memory hungry.
-If you run dnsmasq or Unbound on a slow device you're adviced to run this script on a faster computer and then transfer the resulting host block files.
+Please note that some of the regular expressions in the script are CPU hungry.
+If you run dnsmasq or Unbound on a slow device you're advised to run this script on a faster computer and then transfer the resulting host block files.

 More list can be found at [The Firebog](https://firebog.net/)